How nice of you to visit my blog!

 Yes, even if you live in San Diego and they are in Milwaukee.

 My grandkids know my favorite color, where I keep my books, what I do each day, who my friends are, what we had for dinner last night.
-I know their likes and dislikes, what happened yesterday when Anderson saw the garbage truck make a mistake, how Charlotte’s guinea pigs are acting, and learned from Fiona that Pluto is a dwarf planet not an official one.
+I know their likes and dislikes, what happened yesterday when Anderson saw the garbage truck make a mistake, how Charlotte’s guinea pigs are acting, heard how joyful Sebastian was to find his lost stuffy, and learned from Fiona that Pluto is a dwarf planet not an official one.

 My grandkids know us and recognize us instantly.
 We have our own conversations, inside jokes, favorite books, fun traditions.
 Maybe best of all, our grandchildren leap into our arms without hesitation when we visit in person.

-Charlotte (she’s the 7-year-old) was sick in bed not too long ago.
+Charlotte (she’s the 9 year-old) was sick in bed not too long ago.
 Her Grandpa and I spent 2 ½ hours on FaceTime with her.
 She had the family’s iPad in her bed and while we were talking to her, playing games, reading books, and keeping her company, she never left her bedroom.
-Her parents would pop in occasionally to make sure all was well, but they were glad her germs were staying in her room and not going to her little brother and sister.
+Her parents would pop in occasionally to make sure all was well, but they were glad her germs were staying in her room and not going to her siblings.

 Welcome to my blog.

-I am 68-years old and was born in Ohio.
+I am 70-years old and was born in Ohio.
 I was graduated from Miami University in Oxford, Ohio, as was my one-and-only husband, although we never met until after graduation.
-We raised our two kids (now ages 38 and 33) in Springboro, Ohio, in the house we still live in today.
+We raised our two kids (now ages 41 and 35) in Springboro, Ohio, in the house we still live in today.
 My husband worked away from the house and I made a decent living as a freelance writer for businesses, a career which also (gloriously!) allowed me to be an at-home mom.
-We have been married 43 years and are now both loving retired life.
+We have been married 45 years and are now both loving retired life.

 Of course, you and I would love our grands to be around the corner instead of across the country.
 Absolutely!
 But that’s not what life has given us.
 So we dry our tears, throw our grandparent fantasies out the window … and make new dreams and new memories!
 That’s what my blog is all about.
 I’m glad you’re reading this — and hope to have input from you.